 Applicant must possess a master's degree from an accredited institution in one of the following mental health fields (behavioral health sciences): counseling, social work, psychology, or marriage and family therapy.
 You must attach a copy of your transcripts that contain your name, name of the accredited institution, type of degree received and date degree was conferred.

 Applicant must possess a current, valid candidacy from the Colorado Department of Regulatory Agencies as an Addiction Counselor Candidate (AC-C) and as a Licensed Professional Counselor Candidate (LPC-C).

-A valid license/candidacy from the Colorado Department of Regulatory Agencies as a Clinical Social Worker Candidate (SWC), Licensed Social Worker (LSW), Licensed Clinical Social Worker (CSW), Licensed Psychologist Candidate (PSYC), Marriage and Family Therapist Candidate (MFTC), Marriage and Family Therapist (MFT), or Licensed Addiction Counsler (LPC), will substitute for the required LPC-C.
+A valid license/candidacy from the Colorado Department of Regulatory Agencies as a Clinical Social Worker Candidate (SWC), Licensed Social Worker (LSW), Licensed Clinical Social Worker (CSW), Licensed Psychologist Candidate (PSYC), Marriage and Family Therapist Candidate (MFTC), Licensed Marriage and Family Therapist (LMFT), or Licensed Addiction Counsler (LAC), will substitute for the required LPC-C.